 This course is designed to provide a study of how financial data are gathered, analyzed, and used by management in planning and controlling business activities.
-There are no prerequisites.
+Three lecture hours per week.

 Current Procedural Terminology (CPT Coding).
 (3) Prerequisites: BOT 1613 and BOT 1623 with a grade of "C" or better or by consent of instructor.